TimeMachine1994/081925-SvelteTweb/Old Docs01/cloudflare-integration-report.md

 ## 1. Overview

-Cloudflare Stream is used to manage the entire lifecycle of a livestream associated with a memorial.
+Cloudflare Stream is used to manage the entire lifecycle of a livestream associated with a event.
 This includes:
 - Creating unique livestream inputs for each broadcast.
 - Providing RTMP credentials for streaming software (e.g., OBS, Streamlabs).
 - Automatically recording streams.